clstoulouse/motu/README.md

 once a user is logged in, in order to check if it matches profiles configured in Motu to allow a user accessing the data.
 In LDAP, "memberUid" attribute can be empty, contains one value or several values separated by a comma.

 ##### veloTemplatePrefix
 Optional, string used to target the default velocity template.
 It is used to set a specific theme.
 Value is the velocity template file name without the extension.
 Default value is "index".

-##### refreshCacheAutomaticallyEnabled
+##### <a name="refreshCacheAutomaticallyEnabled">refreshCacheAutomaticallyEnabled</a>
 Optional, boolean used to determine if the current config service have its cache updated automatically by Motu or not.
+Default value is "true".
-The default value is true, which means that the config service cache update is executed automatically by Motu.
+"true" means that the config service cache update is executed automatically by Motu.

 ##### httpBaseRef
 Optional, used to override [motuConfig httpBaseRef](#motuConfig-httpBaseRef) attribute for this specific service.